towersvault/shinpokered/README.md

 There is a built-in nuzlocke mode that can be toggled from the options menu.

 The girl in Oak's lab toggles wild pokemon randomization.
+If activated early enough in the game, your starter pokemon choices are randomized as well.

 One of the aides in Oak's lab toggles scaling of trainer rosters to your level (evolving them if applicable).